alvesvm/scam_detective/README.md

 ## More information
 For more information, please refer to our paper:
-SCAM Detective: Accurate Predictorion of Small, Colloidally-Aggregating Molecules. _In progress_, **2020**.
+SCAM Detective: Accurate Predictorion of Small, Colloidally-Aggregating Molecules.
+Journal of Chemical Information and Modeling. _Submitted_, **2020**.

 # Acknowledgements